 Yes — rest breaks are paid.
 California requires a 10-minute net rest break for every 4 hours worked (or major fraction thereof).
 Employers must authorize and permit rest breaks.
 Unlike meal breaks, rest breaks cannot be waived by agreement.
 A missed rest break triggers the same one-hour premium pay penalty as a missed meal break.

-The employer owes one additional hour of pay at the employee's regular rate under Labor Code § 226.7.
+The employer owes one additional hour of pay at the employee's regular rate for that workday under Labor Code § 226.7.
 For meal period disputes, time records showing missed, short, or late meal periods can create a rebuttable presumption the meal period was not provided — shifting the burden to the employer to rebut (Donohue v.
 AMN Services).
 Systemic violations support a PAGA claim: $100 per aggrieved employee per pay period under § 2699(f).

 Break attestation is not a statutory requirement — but it's a common documentation practice that significantly strengthens an employer's position.
 Before clocking out, employees confirm whether they took their required breaks.
 If they didn't, it's documented immediately rather than reconstructed later.
 Time records showing missed or late meal periods can create a rebuttable presumption of violation, so having the employee's own confirmation on record is critical defense documentation.